-The Third Option will meet every 2nd and 4th Monday at All Saints Catholic Church 650 NE 52nd Ave., Des Moines, IA 50313.
+The Third Option meets every 2nd and 4th Monday at All Saints Catholic Church 650 NE 52nd Ave., Des Moines, IA 50313.
 The workshop is held from 7-9 p.m. and walk-ins are welcome!

 If you have questions, or would like to register contact Adam Storey at 515-237-5056.
 You can also contact Barb Berenguel at email@example.com or 515-329-0535

 The 6 Dates Program, and the follow up Beatitudes program is an excellent marriage enrichment tool that invites couples to go out on six consecutive dates and discuss reflection questions that will foster communication, offer catechesis, and also help couples continue to nurture their marriage.